zmxv/react-native-sound/README.md

 var Sound = require('react-native-sound');

-// Load the sound file 'whoosh.mp3' from the app bundle var whoosh = new Sound('whoosh.mp3', Sound.MAIN_BUNDLE, (error) => {
+// Load the sound file 'whoosh.mp3' from the app bundle
+// See notes below about preloading sounds within initialization code below. var whoosh = new Sound('whoosh.mp3', Sound.MAIN_BUNDLE, (error) => {
   if (error) {
     console.log('failed to load the sound', error);